raceintospace/raceintospace/doc/manual/manual.md

 ![US Launch Vehicles](image_6.png)  ![Soviet Launch Vehicles](image_7.png)

-* Atlas/R-7: Light-duty rocket; can't send anything beyond Earth orbit, even with boosters (unless you have `atlasLunar` turned on in Advanced Preferences, not recommended).
+* Atlas/R-7: Light-duty rocket; can't send anything beyond Earth orbit, even with boosters (unless you set `altasLunar 1` (or any non-zero number) in Advanced Preferences, not recommended).
 The R-7 was known as A-Series in BARIS.
 * Titan/Proton: Medium-duty rocket; normally the minimum for sending anything to the Moon or beyond.
 Can be used to launch Joint docking and LM tests and Joint lunar landings.
 * Saturn/N1: Heavy-duty rocket, known historically as "Moon rockets".
-The minimum for launching a Single LM Test or the Historical Lunar Landing.
-The N1 was called "N-1" in BARIS, and the Saturn was called "Saturn V" though RIS 1.1.
+Required for launching a Single LM Test or the Historical Lunar Landing.
+The N1 was called N-1 in BARIS, and the Saturn was called Saturn V though RIS 1.1.
 * Nova/UR-700: "Mega"-duty rocket, required for direct ascent capsules.
 The UR-700 was called Vulkon in BARIS (historically, it would have been an expanded version of the Proton, whose designation is UR-500).
 * Boosters: Added to rockets (except Nova/UR-700) to let them lift heavier payloads.
 They make missions a bit riskier, but less expensive.